Morning, Tuesday, 30th April 2019

 THIS EVENT IS CPD CERTIFIED

-This timely conference examines the future of the UK’s retail energy market - looking at tariffs, energy efficiency, protecting vulnerable customers, and encouraging innovation and competition.
+This timely conference examines the future of the UK’s retail energy market - looking at the future shape of the market, including the impact of tariffs, market stability, progress to energy efficiency, protecting vulnerable customers, and encouraging innovation and competition.

-We also expect discussion on the Government’s Energy Company Obligation ECO3 scheme and subsequent Ofgem consultation - which focuses the entire scheme to support low income, vulnerable and fuel poor households - with the draft ECO3 Order currently working its way through Parliament.
+We also expect discussion on the Government’s Energy Company Obligation ECO3 scheme and subsequent Ofgem consultation - with a focus on how to support low income, vulnerable and fuel poor households.